soujatyaroy-web/url-shortener/README.md

 ---

-## 4. Scenario 2: Analytics & Enhancements (Brownfield)
+## 4. Scenario 2: Analytics & Caching

-### 4.1 Impact Analysis
+### 4.1 Requirement
-Integrating analytical telemetry required a non-breaking modification to the existing redirection pathway.
-To avoid degrading performance, tracking mechanisms were introduced across two layers:
+Integrating analytical telemetry using Vercel Analytics to the existing frontend components and introducing Redis cache for redirection performance improvement
 1.  **Frontend User Telemetry:** **Vercel Analytics** was injected directly into the UI application layer to capture real-time client-side performance, session details, and geographic distribution without utilizing server compute resources.
-2.  **Backend Telemetry:** The `GET /:shortCode` redirection route was modified to perform a transactional entry log, tracking aggregate usage records and click timestamps whenever a redirection operation occurs.
+### 4.3 Task Decomposition

 ### 4.2 Quality Gates & Refactoring Safety
 To safely refactor the codebase for analytics integration, the following engineering quality gates were enforced: